Best Alternative Mortgage Programs

-- Borrowers should be aware that alternative mortgage programs almost always charge a higher interest rate and closing costs than traditional mortgage programs.
-You should review the terms of these programs very carefully before moving forward.
+- Alternative mortgage programs almost always charge a higher mortgage rate and closing costs than traditional mortgages so review your loan terms carefully

 Asset Depletion Mortgage

 - Asset depletion mortgages enable borrowers to use liquid assets to qualify for a mortgage

 - Asset depletion mortgages are good for borrowers with relatively minimal income but significant liquid assets

 - Applicants are not required to sell their assets to qualify for an asset depletion mortgage

 - With a bank statement mortgage the borrower provides monthly bank statements instead of their tax returns, W-2s or pay stubs to verify their monthly income

 - Bank statement mortgages are usually used by self-employed borrowers

 - You may need to provide business bank statements in addition to your personal statements

 - A bridge loan is a short term loan used to purchase a property